 2) Improve the properties of the ceramic membrane thus increasing its hydrophilicity.
 Studies have shown that the hydrophilicity of ceramic membrane materials has a great influence on the anti-fouling performance of ceramic membranes.
 Hydrophilic membranes are less affected by adsorption and can produce greater membrane permeation flux.

-3) Optimize the operating conditions of ceramic membrane separation.
+3) Optimize the operating conditions of ceramic membrane filtration.
 Operating conditions are closely related to ceramic membrane fouling.
 Ceramic membrane permeation flux, operating pressure, cross-flow velocity, hydraulic residence time, solid residence time, operating temperature, and other operating conditions have a direct impact on ceramic membrane fouling.

 The permeation flux of the contaminated ceramic membrane decreases.
 However, the flux and separation performance of the ceramic membrane can be restored by cleaning.
 In recent years, various cleaning methods have been proposed to remove the pollution of ceramic membranes, which mainly include physical cleaning, chemical cleaning, electrical cleaning, and ultrasonic cleaning.